gitbharrat/gitbharrat/README.md

 💬 **ask me about...**
 - 🎨 **generative ai for images:** like how you can morph yourself into brad pitt.
 - 🎬 **films:** how i am going to destro... i mean revolutionize the media industry!!!
-- 🤫 **mathstack:** how ai can destroy the world using linear algebra and we'll optimize it for best efficiency.
+- 🤫 **mathstack:** how ai can take over the world using linear algebra and we'll optimize it for best efficiency.

 🔭 **i’m currently working on:** game engines. finally drew a square in assembly (almost took a year). i'll soon revolutionize engines by creating a circle in assembly too.